West Midlands (county): Economy

 The UK's VAT Registration Service, for Value Added Tax is at HMRC in Wolverhampton.
 Flint Ink UK in the east of the town centre, was the largest ink supplier in the British Empire, before being bought in 1998.

-Turner Powertrain Systems is the world market leader for transmissions for backhoe loaders, mini excavators telescopic handlers, and site dumpers is further south, near Dunstall Hill.
-Tata Steel (former site of British Steel Seamless Tubes until 1995) have their Wednesfield Steelpark (built in 1999) on the Walsall boundary.

 Essar Steel UK in west Dudley, is the largest independent steel toll processor in the UK.

 Hadley Group near the Soho Foundry is the largest cold roll forming manufacturer in the UK.
 Caparo Precision Tubes in Oldbury, is the UK's largest producer of electric resistance welded (ERW) steel tubes, and Wellman Group make boilers to the west.
 Metsec, east of Oldbury, is one of the UK's largest cold roll-forming companies.
 The AA have a main office in Rounds Green, west of Oldbury.
 2 Sisters Food Group, Britain's largest processor of chicken, is based in the West Midlands.

 The national headquarters of One Stop is in Brownhills, at Clayhanger.
 Poundland is in Willenhall.
 Wedge Group, based in Willenhall, is the largest hot dip galvanising company in the UK.
 Assa Abloy UK (and Yale UK, former Yale & Towne), is also in Willenhall, as the town is known for manufacture of locks.
 A.F.
 Blakemore, supplies most of the SPAR shops in the UK.